 Our Weekends and Public Holidays are Under Attack

 The decision by the Fair Work Commission to cut penalty rates is unfair.
 The Prime Minister can stop it, but is refusing to.
-Penalty rates make a world of difference to retail workers- they provide compensation for those who work unsocial hours and sacrifice precious family time.
+Penalty rates make a world of difference to retail workers – they provide compensation for working unsocial hours and for sacrificing precious family time.
 These cuts will impact everyone, from the individuals and their families who rely on them for everyday living expenses, through to the Australian economy as a whole.

 This is an attack that retail workers and their families can’t afford and don’t deserve.

 The weekend and public holidays should be for everyone.